 As for sebum, its production is directly influenced by DHT (more sebum is produced as DHT levels rise).
 And, in excess, this oily substance might also contribute slightly to the hair loss process by clogging up the follicles, which then hampers hair as it tries to grow.

 Note: You can learn more about how sebum and hair hygiene might affect hair growth by reading: Can Washing Hair Cause Hair Loss?

 But it's not just saturated fat consumption that's the problem.
 Any food in excess, including protein, carbohydrates* and other types of fat, can get converted into saturated fat and then potentially harm your hair as mentioned above.

 However, since fat is much more calorifically dense than any other food type, obviously it's especially important that you don't take in too much fat (of any type) that's surplus to your body's requirements.

 If you do, you might just send your DHT production and hair loss into overdrive!

-Take in too much sugar and it might start leaving a bitter taste in your mouth!
+If you take in too much sugar, it might start leaving a bitter taste in your mouth!

 If you eat loads of sugar, your body releases loads of insulin to deal with it.
 But, high insulin levels also decrease the amount of SHBG (sex hormone binding globulin).
 And that’s not good because SHBG binds to testosterone and so, reduces the amount available that can get converted into DHT.